adobe/target-openapi/README.md

 ## Contributing

-Contributions are welcomed!
+Contributions are welcome!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

 ## Licensing